How Do I Know If I'm Ready for Coding Bootcamp?

 - Do you work well in a collaborative team setting?

 If you responded “yes” to each of these questions, you may have what it takes to become a stellar software developer!
-Take our quick quiz to confirm whether software engineering is a good fit for you.

 If you responded “yes” but have absolutely no experience with coding, we recommend engaging in a little bit of self-study.
 Spend some time playing around on free platforms like Codecademy and Treehouse.
 You’ll be able to familiarize yourself with some of the basic ideas behind software engineering to determine if coding feels like a good fit.